Dreamie-TMC/MinishCapTools/README.md

 - Textbox trainer now accounts for textboxes where you need to select an option
 - The position of the input display now saves automatically when edited
 - The position of the input display can be reset to its default position
+- Hotkeys are now editable from the main UI

 #### Bug Fixes
 - Fixed an issue where the input display would be extremely desynced from the mouse due to the extra window padding